Ronald A. Lindsay: Tenure at the Center for Inquiry

 In March, 2011, the Center for Inquiry launched an advertising campaign in various cities, with billboards and subway ads proclaiming "You don't need God–to hope, to care, to love, to live."
 The campaign received significant media attention.
 A second phase of the campaign was launched in the fall of 2011 based on donor support for the campaign.

 In August, 2011, the Center for Inquiry and its affiliate, the Committee for Skeptical Inquiry, submitted petitions to the Food and Drug Administration, authored by Lindsay and Barry Karr, executive director of the Committee for Skeptical Inquiry.
 The petitions requested the agency to require homeopathic drugs to be tested for efficacy.

 Along with the leaders of other secular organizations, Lindsay spoke at the Reason Rally, held on the National Mall in Washington, D.C. on March 24, 2012.

 In 2014, the Center for Inquiry launched a web-based campaign to “Keep Health Care Safe and Secular,” focusing on reproductive rights, the dangers in alternative medicine, and the importance of vaccination.

 Also in 2014, the Center for Inquiry prevailed in an appellate court case in which it sought equal rights for nonbelievers.
 The United States Court of Appeals for the Seventh Circuit ruled in Center for Inquiry v.
 Marion Circuit Court Clerk that nonreligious individuals have the right to choose secular celebrants to officiate at their weddings.

+Lindsay and Center for Inquiry founder Paul Kurtz had disagreements over the operation of the organization which drew the attention of The New York Times.
 In January 2015, the Center for Inquiry carried out a corporate consolidation, merging with its two affiliates, the Committee for Skeptical Inquiry and the Council for Secular Humanism.

-Lindsay and Center for Inquiry founder Paul Kurtz had disagreements over the operation of the organization which drew the attention of The New York Times.
+Lindsay was appointed as editor of the Free Inquiry magazine in July, 2024, taking over interim editor Andrea Szalanski.